 Welfare is only legal for those who are destitute and near death.
 Even Social Security.
 Welfare is never constitutional because it was never delegated by the constitution.
+See the proof below.

 By Steven D. Miller